Optimistola/countryApp/README.md

-# countryApp Using Rest Country API
+# countryApp Using Rest Country API.
+Designed with pure
+HTML
+CSS and JAVASCRIPT